hleehm8994/Json-go/README.md

 [<img src="https://mholt.github.io/json-to-go/resources/images/json-to-go.png" alt="JSON-to-Go converts JSON to a Go struct"></a>](https://mholt.github.io/json-to-go)

 Translates JSON into a Go type definition.
-[Check it out!](http://mholt.github.io/json-to-go)
+Check it out by clicking [Here](http://mholt.github.io/json-to-go)

 This is a sister tool to [curl-to-Go](https://mholt.github.io/curl-to-go), which converts curl commands to Go code.